logo

 2- Department of Pharmacognosy and Botany, Danylo Halytsky Lviv National Medical University, Pekarska,69., Lviv, Ukraine , pharmacognosy.org.ua@ukr.net

-Objective: Atherosclerosis is a chronic disease characterized by the accumulation of fatty plaques and other substances in the arterial walls, leading to the narrowing and blockage of blood vessels, which in turn can result in cardiovascular problems.
-This disease is associated with factors such as high blood pressure, diabetes, and genetic predisposition.
-Atherosclerosis is one of the leading causes of mortality in modern societies, necessitating effective and preventive therapeutic methods.
-The aim of this review study is to explore the most important medicinal plants effective in atherosclerosis in Iranian traditional medicine and to analyze their mechanisms of action in preventing and treating this disease.
+Objective: Atherosclerosis is a chronic disease characterized by the accumulation of lipid plaques and other substances on the walls of arteries, which can lead to narrowing and blockage of blood vessels, ultimately resulting in cardiovascular problems.
+This condition is associated with factors such as high blood pressure, diabetes, and genetic predispositions.
+Atherosclerosis is one of the leading causes of morbidity and mortality in modern societies, necessitating the development of effective treatment and preventive methods.
+The aim of this review is to examine the most important medicinal plants used in Iranian traditional medicine for the treatment of atherosclerosis, and to analyze their mechanisms of action in preventing and treating this disease.

-Methods: For this review, keywords including medicinal plants, traditional medicine, native plants of Iran, and atherosclerosis were used.
-Articles were searched through scientific databases such as PubMed, Google Scholar, Scopus, and Web of Science, as well as specialized sources including reference books, encyclopedias, and comprehensive online resources.
+Methodology: The present review study utilized keywords such as medicinal plants, traditional medicine, indigenous plants of Iran, and atherosclerosis.
+The articles were searched through academic databases including PubMed, Google Scholar, Scopus, and Web of Science, as well as specialized sources such as reference books, encyclopedias, and online research resources.

-Conclusion: Medicinal plants in Iranian traditional medicine, with their active compounds exhibiting anti-inflammatory, antioxidant, and lipid-lowering effects, play a significant role in the prevention and treatment of atherosclerosis.
-These plants are particularly effective in reducing inflammation, improving vascular function, and reducing the accumulation of fatty plaques, thus helping to improve the condition of atherosclerosis.
-However, further clinical studies and extensive trials are necessary to confirm the therapeutic effects and appropriate dosages of these plants, so that they can be utilized as complementary therapeutic options in the management of atherosclerosis.
+Conclusion: Medicinal plants in Iranian traditional medicine, with their active compounds that possess anti-inflammatory, antioxidant, and lipid-lowering properties, play a significant role in the prevention and treatment of atherosclerosis.
+These plants are particularly effective in reducing inflammation, improving vascular function, and preventing the accumulation of lipid plaques, thus contributing to the improvement of atherosclerosis.
+However, clinical studies and extensive trials are needed to confirm the therapeutic effects and optimal dosages of these plants, enabling their use as complementary therapeutic options in the management of atherosclerosis.

 Received: 2024/11/10 | Accepted: 2025/02/28 | Published: 2025/02/28